-They can be everyday people with authentic, high-quality content and with a clear passion for something in particular.
-Think fitness guru, traveller or local fashionista.
+They can be everyday people with authentic, high-quality content and a clear passion for something in particular.
+Think fitness guru, traveler or local fashionista.

 This type of influencer is more connected to their audience and may be considered an expert.
 People are more willing to trust the opinions of people they ‘know’.

-A great idea here could be for a food or drinks brand to work with a lifestyle or food & drink blogger.
+A great idea here could be for food or drink brands to work with a lifestyle or food & drink blogger.
 The brand could ask the blogger to use their product to create signature recipes that they know their followers will love.
 Blogs on seasonal recipes could work wonders in showcasing your product or brand.